Full audio here. (around 5:00 min)

 Is it just the humanities?
 STEM seems to be doing ok, but how is our culture doing relative to others in a global marketplace?

-Menand wonders in his new book, why it often can take 9 years for a humanities PhD to get their doctorate.
+Menand wondered in his then new book, why it often can take 9 years for a humanities PhD to get their doctorate.
 He suggests part of the answer lies in the numbers: fewer opportunities and fewer university programs since 1970.
 Overtrained and underpaid.